 Section 4 Application for membership: Each eligible applicant for membership shall apply as follows:

 a) The applicant for membership shall apply on a form approved by the Board of Directors and which provides that the applicant agrees to abide by the Constitution and Bylaws, rules, policies and procedures of the Club.
 Dues payment for the current year shall accompany the application.

 b) The completed application shall be filed with the Secretary.

 c) Applicants may be elected to membership at any meeting of the Club by a majority of those members present.

-d) Until the membership application is voted upon by the Club, the applicant shall continue to be considered a visitor at practices and must pay the designated visitor fee, if any.
+d) Until the membership application is voted upon by the Club, the applicant shall continue to be considered a non-member at practices/classes and must pay the designated non-member fee, if any.

 e) Applicants must have been training with the Club for at least one full session of classes and attend at least one Club meeting or helped at a Club function before the application is voted on.

 f) Applicants request to be a member shall be announced at the first closest meeting that the application is submitted and the announcement shall be posted in the minutes from that meeting.
 The applicant shall be voted on at the Club meeting following the posting.

 Section 5 Membership responsibilities: Each member must satisfy the Club’s membership responsibilities in order to be considered a member in good standing.
 Both active and contributing members must be in good standing in order to exercise their voting privileges or run office.